kvkr/kavitha.app/data/projects/rupeek.md

 ### My Role

-An overview of my responsibilities as a UXR at Rupeek - an asset backed lending platform.
+An overview of my responsibilities as a UXR at - an asset backed lending platform.

 - To conduct problem & solution validation for various teams
 - To setup processes to align research practice with design sprints